VileSnack/sre/README.md

 If an object with a surface color (.875,.5,.25,.9), giving a slightly transparent caramel color, covers sub-pixel #13 of the pixel at (123,45), at a distance of 3.4534 units from the camera viewpoint, the image fragment stream would look like this:

-123 45 12 3.4534 R .875 .9, G .500 .9, B .25 .9;
+`123 45 12 3.4534 R .875 .9, G .500 .9, B .25 .9;`

-Note that the channel data does not have to be color and transparency data; the channel can also specify highlighting, surface normals, the coordinates of a mapped texture, or any other set of values.
+Note that the channel data does not have to represent color and transparency data; the channel can also specify highlighting, surface normals, the coordinates of a mapped texture, or any other set of values.
+This can be used to allow many lighting and environmental effects to be applied at a later stage of processing.

 ## ifc